Want to rank your new blog on Google search then you should learn some effective keyword research techniques.

 This is a new and interesting feature of Google where you can ask your questions right on the search result page and answer other queries.

-It is like a forum on google where users ask their problems.
+It is like a forum on google where users ask about their problems.
 You can use this to know about the demand and needs of users and optimize your content accordingly.

 5. Use Google and Bing Suggest